jdtsmith/indent-bars/README.md

 See also [Testing Stipples](#testing-stipples).

 # Customization
-`M-x customize-group indent-bars` is the easiest way to customize everything about the appearence and function of `indent-bars`.
+`M-x customize-group indent-bars` is the easiest way to customize everything about the appearance and function of `indent-bars`.
 Note: when changing any of these custom variables while `indent-bars` is enabled, you must `M-x indent-bars-reset` in the buffers of interest to see the resulting changes.

 See some [examples](examples.md) with relevant settings.